kingroryg/lprimeroo.github.io.old/_posts/2024-12-15-steer-llama-3.md

 - Emotional attributes (empathetic, enthusiastic, neutral)

 You can even combine multiple steering vectors with different weights to achieve more nuanced control over the model's outputs.
 For example, you might want a response that's both polite and technical, or direct but creative.

-## Conclusion

-Steering vectors provide a powerful and flexible way to guide Llama-3's outputs without the need for fine-tuning.
-They give us a more granular level of control and allow for on-the-fly adjustments to the model's behavior.

-In my experimentation with politeness vectors, I've found that this approach can be particularly valuable in customer-facing applications, where adapting the tone to different contexts is crucial.
-A polite, deferential tone works well for formal business communications, while a more direct tone might be appropriate for technical instructions or emergency information.

-The politeness vector we created here is just one example of how we can steer language models like Llama-3.
-The same technique can be applied to a wide range of attributes and characteristics, allowing for fine-grained control over the model's outputs.

-While this technique is still evolving, it represents an important step toward more controllable and useful language models.
-As we continue to explore the latent spaces of these models, I expect we'll discover even more powerful ways to guide their behavior.

-If you're working with Llama-3 or other language models, I'd encourage you to experiment with steering vectors and share your findings.
-The field is still young, and there's plenty of unexplored territory to discover.